apollographql/apollo/docs/source/tutorial/resolvers.md

 ...
 ```

 You'll also notice we've added comments (also called docstrings) to our schema, indicated by `"""`.
-Now, the `launches` query takes in two parameters, `pageSize` and `after`, and returns a `LaunchConnection`.
-The `LaunchConnection` type returns a result that shows the list of launches, in addition to a `cursor` field that keeps track of where we are in the list and a `hasMore` field to indicate if there's more data to be fetched.
+Now, the `launches` query takes in two parameters, `pageSize` and `after`, and returns a `LaunchCollection`.
+The `LaunchCollection` type returns a result that shows the list of launches, in addition to a `cursor` field that keeps track of where we are in the list and a `hasMore` field to indicate if there's more data to be fetched.

 Open up the `src/utils.js` file in the repo you cloned in the previous section and check out the `paginateResults` function.
 The `paginateResults` function in the file is a helper function for paginating data from the server.
 Now, let's update the necessary resolver functions to accommodate pagination.